FooBarShebang/introspection_lib/Documentation/Requirements/RE005_universal_access_requirements.md

 **Requirement ID:** REQ-FUN-530

-**Title:** Universal 'strict write' access to a sequence element, mapping object entry or attribute of a class or instance
+**Title:** Universal 'relaxed write' access to a sequence element, mapping object entry or attribute of a class or instance

 **Description:** The module should provide function, that implements a universal 'strict write' access to an existed mutable sequence element (by integer index), mutable mapping object entry (by string key) or attribute of a class or instance (by string name), with both the object and the 'identifier' of the its component as well as the value to assign being passed as arguments.
-If such component is not found, or it is immutable an exception should be raised.
+If such component is not found, it must be created.
 Write access to a component of immutable object must result in an exception.

 **Verification Method:** T